Nettle Leaf

 Commercial nettle products follow standard herbal supplement regulations.
 Sellers must comply with labeling requirements and cannot make unsubstantiated health claims.
 The GRAS status makes nettle particularly accessible for home blending projects.

-Always verify local foraging laws before wild harvesting.
-National parks and nature reserves typically prohibit all plant collection, while state forests may allow personal harvesting with proper permits.
+If you plan to forage, always verify local laws first.
+National parks and nature reserves typically prohibit all plant collection.
+State forests may allow personal harvesting with proper permits.

 References